 Take the Train

 Leave the driving to someone else and relax and enjoy the views from the Lehigh Gorge Scenic Railway.
-A special two-hour tour that treats passengers to a spectacular view of the area’s foliage occurs on select dates each October.
+A special 45-minute tour that treats passengers to a spectacular view of the area’s foliage occurs on select dates each October.
 This ride also features the Hometown High Bridge, a 1,000-foot-long, 169-foot-tall bridge overlooking the beautiful Little Schuylkill River Valley.